 Nayan is fluent in English with a working knowledge of Korean, Hindi, Gujarati and French.
 He is highly skilled in visual story telling, multimedia, video, photography, writing, editing, design and social media.

-He is always open to new challenges and interesting opportunities and is available for contract work, assignments, workshops, teaching, juries and collaborative projects worldwide.
+He is always open to expanding his skill set, new challenges, interesting opportunities and is available for contract work, assignments, workshops, teaching, juries and collaborative projects worldwide.